Additional Resources

 Parent, A. (2017).
 Visioning as an integral element to understanding Indigenous learners transition to university.
 Canadian Journal of Higher Education, 47(2), 153-170.

 Pavel, D. M. (1999).
 American Indians and Alaska Natives in higher education: Promoting access and achievement.
 In K. G. Swisher & J. Tippeconnic (Eds.), Next Steps: Research and practice to advance Indian education (pp. 239-258).
-Charleston, SC: ERIC.
+ERIC.

 Pidgeon, M., & Hardy Cox, D. (2005).
 Perspectives of Aboriginal student services professionals: Aboriginal student services in Canadian universities.
 Journal of Australian & New Zealand Student Services, (25), 3-30.